jjrom/resto/README.md

 resto installs a PostgreSQL database named 'resto2'.

-The 'resto' database is created with PostGIS and hstore extension enabled within the 'public' schema.
+The 'resto2' database is created with PostGIS and hstore extension enabled within the 'public' schema.

 During the installation, two additional schemas are created :
 * 'resto' schema - among others, it stores the table containing the collections description